Nevada County Fairgrounds

 Yes!
 Anytime the gates are open, the box office can sell you a ticket.
 We accept cash and all major credit cards.
 No checks.

 (Camping sites sell out so get your camping tickets early!)

 Bring your low-backed lawn chair (under 32″ from top of chair to ground & under 10” from seat to ground) for seating close to the stage.
 You may bring full size lawn chairs to seat yourself beyond the soundboard.
 Please, no chaise lounges.
 The fairground’s policy is no tarps allowed on the meadow grass.
-The music gate opens at 9:00 am on Friday, Saturday and Sunday and the final performance will end by 11:00 pm each day.
-Remember: ALL seating areas are NO smoking.
-Many of the daytime stages have provided chair or bench seating.

 There are two bars open during the Festival for your responsible drinking enjoyment.
 We will be serving a selection of beers from Sierra Nevada Brewery, local wines and signature cocktails.